Cell ProfilingNational facility

 2. Capacity requested for the project (classification: small/medium/large)

 - Antibodies.
-47,000 antibodies validated (by protein arrays) from the Human Protein Atlas project.
+25,000 ICC validated antibodies from the Human Protein Atlas project.

 - Confocal microscope.
-3 LEICA SP5 confocal microscopes
+3 LEICA SP5 up-right confocal microscopes, 1 inverted SP8 confocal microscope, 1 DMI8 inverted screening fluorescence microscope

 - Liquid handling.
 Two TECAN FREEDOM EVO 150 pipetting robots.
 One TECAN Fluent 480.